roboseb/pokemetrics/README.md

 -hovering over a pokemon in a stack makes all those below stay straighter but those above still wobble -fix NaN in size display
 -fix height factor 0 issues?
--transition man size up and down when showing large pokemon -fix wailord is too long
+DONE-transition man size up and down when showing large pokemon DONE-fix wailord is too long
--fix old pokemon art showing in new size
+DONE-fix old pokemon art showing in new size
 -error modals
 -fix art with issues - skarmory, raikou, dialga, metagross, electivire, muk, onix -shadows under pokemon
 -wobble toggle
--buttons that show specific pokemon, like the biggest or smallest -fix man not transitioning
+-buttons that show specific pokemon, like the biggest or smallest DONE-fix man not transitioning
--app gets slower as you use it?
+DONE-app gets slower as you use it?
--possibly fix pokemon not being removed if next loads too quickly -summonOpacity class is being overwritten
+DONE-possibly fix pokemon not being removed if next loads too quickly DONE-summonOpacity class is being overwritten
 -man snapped animation relative to pokemon weight relative to user weight?
 -random pokemon button
 -add splash effect for pokemon summon